Table of Contents

 Closing Costs and Fees

-Many fees make up closing costs.
-These include title insurance, appraisal fees, and origination fees.
-Appraisal fees are between $300 and $425.
-Title insurance costs 0.50% to 1% of the mortgage amount.
+Closing costs are actually a collection of fees.
+Title insurance, appraisal, and loan origination charges are all included.
+Appraisal fees generally sit between $300 and $425.
+Title insurance runs about 0.50% to 1% of the mortgage amount.

 Improving Your Chances of Approval

-Contacting Elite Lending Service for Help
+Reaching Out to Elite Lending Service for Support

-How to Reach Brad Bailey
+Contacting Brad Bailey